e40/tget/README.md

 ## Installation

+I run tget on Linux.
+It should run fine on Mac OS X, as well.

+tget depends on two other software packages:

+* *transmission-remote* -- a program that can communicate to a local or remote instance of Transmission.  tget uses it to do the work of download the files.
+I run Transmission on Mac OS X, on the same local area network.  *transmission-remote* makes this easy.

-For now, no binary packages are available and you need Allegro Common Lisp to build it.
-After cloning the repo, do this to build:
+* For now, at least, no binary packages of tget are available and you need Allegro Common Lisp to build it.

+  After cloning the repo, do this to build tget:

     $ make

   That should produce a directory `tget/`, which can be installed with:

     $ make install

   You can make a `Makefile.local` to override features of the GNU Make file.

 ## Configuration

 There is an example configuration file below.
-It is fully anotated and that is currently the only documentation.
+It is fully annotated and is a good place to start.

+For the `defquality` macro, the valid values for each keyword are given here:

+:priority -- any positive number number less than 100.

+:container -- the acceptable containers for the quality.
+A container is, essentially, the file type of the downloaded file (e.g. *mp4*).
+Valid values:

+    :avi, :mkv, :vob, :mpeg, :mp4, :iso, :wmv, :ts, :m4v, :m2ts

+:source -- the acceptable source for the quality.
+The source is where the stream originated.  *:hdtv* is a common source.
+Valid values:

+    :pdtv, :hdtv, :dsr, :dvdrip, :tvrip, :vhsrip, :bluray, :bdrip, :brrip, :dvd5, :dvd9, :hddvd, :web-dl

+:codec -- the codec used to encode the original source (e.g. XviD or x264, aka h.264).
+Valid values:

+    :x264, :h.264, :xvid, :mpeg2, :divx, :dvdr, :vc-1, :wmv, :bd

+:resolution -- the resolution of the encoded image (e.g. 720p).
+Valid
+values:

+    :sd, :720p, :1080p, :1080i

 ## Putting it into service